Why APIs Are the Future of Fintech Innovation [2026]

 Cryptocurrencies

-While blockchain can be used to easily verify and approve transactions, it’s challenging to build this technology from scratch.
-An API allows you to harness the power of blockchain and start accepting cryptocurrencies as a form of payment with minimal lines of code.
+While blockchain easily verifies and approves transactions, building this technology from scratch is challenging.
+An API lets you harness blockchain's power and accept cryptocurrencies with minimal code.

 The Pros and Cons of Using Fintech APIs